by James Anderson, Jay Borowiecki & Bruce Carlson

 Doing so will create synergy among cross-functional teams and prevent content from becoming stale.
 It will also speed up responding to HCPs, creating campaigns and equipping sales teams with the right information for each engagement.

-Invest in a Content Management System
+Invest in a Content Management System for Omnichannel

 A content management system (CMS) houses all content in one place, allowing stakeholders to see what content is available and how to easily access it.
 To maximize the capabilities of a CMS, keeping content organized through tagging is key.